Constraining the Fluctuating Gunn-Peterson Approximation Using Lyman-$\alpha$ Forest Tomography at $z=2$: Simulations

 \section{Simulations}

 In order to be able to study the IGM in detail, a hydrodynamical simulation with a large cosmological volume is preferential.
 However, this needs to be traded-off with the need for a grid resolution that is small enough to model the detailed physics occurring on the sub-grid scales governing processes such as star and black hole formation, star formation feedback, AGN feedback etc. Since all these processes affect the temperature and ionization state of the IGM in a different manner, different models should result in distinct \lya{} transmission distributions as a function of the underlying matter density.
 For the lower-density IGM gas that resides far from most galaxies and AGN, the effect of these feedback processes should be minimal and most of the gas will follow the power-law temperature-density relationship set by photoionization equilibrium with the permeating ultraviolet background, resulting in the standard FGPA distribution in transmitted flux.
 However, in the higher-density IGM gas, closer to galaxies, the specific prescriptions for feedback and baryonic physics in the simulation will have a significant impact on the HI density and thus the \lya{} transmission.
 Therefore, we use a set of multiple simulations run with different codes and models in order to study how they affect the \lya{} transmission-DM density distribution at $z$ = 2.
 A brief description of these simulations follows in the sections below and a summary of their properties can be found in Table \ref{tab:sims}.
-For every simulation we adopt the respective cosmology that was used to run it.
+For every simulation we adopt the respective cosmology that was used to run it in our calculations.
+The cosmological parameters relevant for this work can also be found in Table \ref{tab:sims}.
 As an aside, we note that while these simulation boxes are all commonly accepted as 'cosmological simulations', their volumes are still too small for most actual cosmological analyses.
-Most pertinently, they do not have sufficient volume to encompass at least several massive Coma-like galaxy clusters with $M \sim 10^{15}\,\mathrm{M_{\odot}}$, which was why we did not use these simulations for our protocluster study in \citet{preheatingpaper}.
-Nevertheless, their volumes are adequate for the study of less extreme density regimes that make up the vast bulk of cosmic volume.
+Most pertinently, the simulation volumes are insufficient for encompassing at least several massive Coma-like galaxy clusters with $M \sim 10^{15}\,\mathrm{M_{\odot}}$, which is why these simulations were not used for the protocluster study in \citet{preheatingpaper}.
+Nevertheless, the volumes of the four simulations in Table \ref{tab:sims} are adequate for the study of less extreme density regimes that make up the vast bulk of cosmic volume.